taybro23/tbphotography_ms1/README.md

 # Testing.
+* [W3C HTML Validator](https://validator.w3.org/#validate_by_input) was used for HTML validation.
+* [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) was used for CSS validation.

 # Credits.
 ## **Content.**
 * Navbar – I used Bootstrap for the navbar and edited the code to change the style and colour.
 * Social Links – For the social links I followed the code from a tutorial at Code Institute, specifically the CV website build.
 I made small amendments.
+I also used icons from Font Awesome.
 * About me – For the circular pictures on the “About Me” page I followed the code from the Love Running tutorial at Code Institute.
 * Review – The carousel I used for the review section was code from Bootstrap.
 I made some amendments.